qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Provider-based loading tools
 =============================

-Beside Browser Panel and DB Manager, the main tools provided by QGIS to add layers regardless the format, you'll also find tools that are specific to data providers.
+Beside the Browser Panel and the DB Manager, the main tools provided by QGIS to add layers, you'll also find tools that are specific to data providers.

 .. note::

-  Some :ref:`external plugins <plugins>` also propose tools to open specific format files in QGIS.
+  Some :ref:`external plugins <plugins>` also provide tools to open specific format files in QGIS.

 .. index:: Loading vector, Loading raster